Find Affordable College Courses

 129 Yearly Graduations

 University of Illinois at Chicago is the 15th most popular school in the nation for students seeking a master's degree in general public health.
 Roughly 33,500 attend the school each year.
-The average in-state tuition for full-time undergraduates is $12,253 per year, while in-state graduate students, on average, pay $13,927 per year.
-During the 2020-2021 academic year, 129 people received their master's degree in general public health from UIC.
-About 80% of this group were women, and 43% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $12,656 per year, while in-state graduate students, on average, pay $14,108 per year.
+During the most recent year for which we have data, 129 people received their master's degree in general public health from UIC.
+Around 48% of these students were from an underrepresented racial-ethnic group, and 81% were women.

 #16